 Information and templates

-The following documents can be used when applying for authorisation, making changes requiring authorisation and/or switching custodian banc.
+The following documents can be used when applying for authorisation, making changes requiring authorisation and/or switching custodian bank.